PigCI/pig-ci-rails/README.md

 Please consider supporting this project by adding [PigCI](https://pigci.com/) to your GitHub project & using this as part of CI.
 The CI tool will fail PRs that exceed metric threshold (e.g. a big increase in memory).

-## TODO

-  * HTML output to include branch - Right now they're just timestamps.

-  * Change gem name to be `pig-ci-rails` - I want to support other frameworks, but while I figure out if people want this I want focus on Ruby on Rails because I'm familiar with it.

 ## Installation

 Add this line to your application's Gemfile: